annashipman/work_log/README.md

 to input of next thing, but that's not very intuitive.
 Better would be just to give the correct flags for what I want to do and perhaps always have it parse the time at the beginning?

+## Next steps

+How would I run what I have now as a command line tool?